 It is worth noting this option to you though as by using this program you can create and print out your charts.

 Take advantage of free genealogy websites too!

-Please note that this is a UK service which grants free online access to the GRO Index.
+Please note that this is a UK service that grants free online access to the GRO Index.

 Applying for information!

-The GRO which stands for General Register Office and is a government department which holds these types of records.
+The GRO stands for General Register Office and is a government department that holds these types of records.